 So, why, as Orlando residents, did we evacuate to a Walt Disney World hotel for a hurricane?

 - We’ve heard Disney is one of the best places to be during a hurricane (see below for more information).

 - We live in a rental home on the second floor.
-We have essentially a wall of glass of windows and sliding doors that are likely not hurricane proof.
+We have essentially a wall of glass windows and sliding doors that are not hurricane proof.
 They leak during a heavy rainfall.
 We could not board up the windows and doors (didn’t have a ladder tall enough and couldn’t drill into the side of a building).
 And there is an oak tree just outside the window that could have sent branches flying into our home.

 - Concerns over lack of power during a hurricane are a big worry.
 We were concerned about the above-ground power supply in our area being devastated during a storm.

 Here is Disney World’s official Hurricane Policy Page, which talks about cancellation fees, rescheduling, etc.

 Is it Safe to Stay at Walt Disney World During a Hurricane?

 As former Cast Members and long-time residents of Orlando, we have always heard that one of the safest places to be during a hurricane is at Walt Disney World.

 It depends on your circumstances.